pdf-association/PDF-RichMedia-Annotations/RichMedia Annotation - explained.md

 endobj
 ```

-## RichMediaActivation dictionary

-See below as inline dictionary in RichMediaSettings.

-## RichMediaDeactivation dictionary
+## RichMediaActivation and RichMediaDeactivation dictionaries

 See below as inline dictionary in RichMediaSettings.